-The Raven has the same 18 oz Tan vinyl coated polyester with a lacquer acrylic top-coat roof as the Sparrow -again with a 7 year warranty.
-The side walls are different – they are vinyl laminated polyester available in Evergreen or Oatmeal and are waterproof, mildew and soil resistant and fire retardant.
+The Raven has a 18 oz tan vinyl coated polyester with a lacquer acrylic top-coat roof with a 7 year warranty.
+The side walls are different – they are vinyl laminated polyester available in evergreen or oatmeal and are waterproof, mildew and soil resistant and fire retardant.

 The Eagle has a 19 oz Beige vinyl coated polyester roof with a lacquer acrylic top-coat and comes with a 10 year pro-rated warranty.
 The sidewalls in the Eagle yurt are in 92″ wide sections that allow for ease when initially installing your yurt and makes it a snap to repair your side wall.
 For example, I worked with a customer last week who needed to replace one sidewall panel because a black bear in the Alaska wilderness broke in, looking for somewhere to take his long winter nap!
 If we had to replace the entire wall piece (as in the Raven model yurt) the cost would have been $2046 plus $400 shipping!
 For the single Eagle wall panel, it was just $320 plus $65 for shipping.